PHILANTHROPY

 Sigma has worked with the organization for over 50 years through volunteer efforts and philanthropic donations.

-In the Spring, we host the Miss LSU-USA Pageant.
+The Miss LSU Pageant is our annual spring philanthropy event.
 Sigma has hosted the pageant since 1998 and it is nationally recognized as a part of the Miss USA circuit.
-The Miss LSU-USA Pageant is our biggest philanthropic fundraiser.
-Through this year's pageant, we were able to raise $70,000 for our local and national philanthropies.
+The Miss LSU Pageant is our biggest philanthropic fundraiser.
+Through this year's pageant, we were able to raise $60,000 for our local and national philanthropies.
 All female LSU students are invited to participate in the pageant.

 As members of Delta Zeta, we hold all of our philanthropies - both local and national - very close to our hearts.
 The following quotes have been submitted by members of our chapter who have experienced the joy of participating in these philanthropic activities.